nocobase/docs/docs/en-US/handbook/ui/variables.md

 ### Current popup record

-Popup actions play a very important role in the NocoBase interface configuration.
+In NocoBase, each popup opened by an action button or an association field has a context of a record, whose value usually refers to the row record where the action button is located, or the value of the association field.
+These action buttons play a very important role in the NocoBase interface configuration.

 - Row action popup: Each popup has a "Current popup record" variable, representing the current row record.
 - Association field popup: Each popup has a "Current popup record" variable, representing the clicked relationship record.